d3fc/d3fc/packages/d3fc-chart/README.md

 #### Using custom axis components

-By default the chart uses d3fc-axis for the axis comonent.
+By default the chart uses d3fc-axis for the axis component.
 This example shows how to specify which axis components to use for the X and Y axis.

 ```javascript
 var chart = fc.chartCartesian({